Monument organised by Bordeaux Tourism & Congress

 Statues façade Porte Cailhau

-Go around the gate to the left and stand in the place du Palais
+Go around the gate to the left and stand in the palace square.

 Vue Porte Cailhau depuis la place du Palais

 In passing, you’ll certainly have noticed the tearing away of the surrounding wall, restored by Charles Durand in the late 19th century.
 The mint was built against this wall.
-The small door visible above the curtain wall gave direct access to the second floor of the tower, linking the two buildings.
+The small door visible above the curtain wall provided direct access to the second floor of the tower, thus connecting the two buildings.

 Sculpture façade côté ville